-Raise the bar and ground your own burger.
+1. Raise the bar and ground your own burger.

-80/20 Protein to fat content ration will always deliver a flawless burger.
+2. 80/20 Protein to fat content ration will always deliver a flawless burger.

-Season and cook your burger.
+3. Season and cook your burger.

 As you have noticed I have not used any salt in the blend.
 Only season the patty with rock salt on both sides before grill/cook as it will help keep the juice and improve flavour.
 Never press while cooking you?ll extract the juices that give the flavour.

 At Marina Club VW, the burgers are charcoal griddled.
 At home, your best option is a cast-iron skillet that retains heat like nothing else.
-Slick your cast-iron pan with just a touch of a cooking oil and get it very hot before you add the patty.
+Slick your cast-iron pan with just a touch of cooking oil and get it very hot before you add the patty.
 This is how you will create a nice crust on the burger and a juicy, soft interior.
 Don?t flip or touch it except once to switch sides once it hits the pan.
 Cook five minutes on each side to reach a well-cooked burger, time will vary depending on thickens.

-Serving you burger.
+4. Serving your burger.

 As mentioned at Marina Club VW serve only well-done burgers.
 According to the food code, ground beef should be cooked at 65 degrees Celsius internally and held there for 15 seconds, or 70 degrees for even a moment, in order to kill pathogens at the centre of the meat.
 Unlike a rare steak, a rare burger is risky because the germs from the outside of the meat have been ground inside.
-Cooking above will result an over cooked dry burger.
-A perfect cooked well-done burger will have plenty of juice and an explosion of flavours, cooking above 70 degree will destroy all the hard work and deliver a blunt dry burger.
+Cooking above will result in an overcooked dry burger.
+A perfect cooked well-done burger will have plenty of juice and an explosion of flavours, cooking above 70 degrees will destroy all the hard work and deliver a blunt dry burger.